 The first question when considering to file a bid protest is whether the agency’s nonresponsibility determination was truly a contractor responsibility issue or whether it was a proposal responsiveness matter.

 In the case of Manus Medical, LLC v.
 United States, No. 14-26 C (Mar.
 19, 2014) before the U.S. Court of Federal Claims, the plaintiff filed a bid protest which raised the question of a government contracting agency can cure a proposal defect by a bidder by referring the company to the Small Business Administration (“SBA”) for a Certificate of Competency decision.
 The Court said no.

 More specifically, the Court of Federal Claims said that “when an agency cannot evaluate information because the offeror fails to provide it, the agency does not reach the question of responsibility, and thus is not required to refer the matter to the SBA.”
 Citing Pacific Sky Supply, Inc., B-215189 et al., 85-1 CPD ¶ 53, at 4 (Comp.
 Gen. Jan.
 18, 1985).

-The second question when assessing government Certificate of Competency bid protest cases or COC appeals is whether the reason for the contracting officer’s decision was truly a responsibility issue.
+The second question when assessing government Certificate of Competency bid protest cases or small COC appeals is whether the reason for the contracting officer’s decision was truly a responsibility issue.